 The ERM Framework is based on the industry leading practice "three lines of defence" model.
-Under this model, management, functional leaders and risk owners ("first line" of defence) have responsibility for the day to day ERM framework.
+Under this model, management, functional leaders and risk owners ("first line" of defence) have responsibility for the day-to-day ERM framework.
 RM, compliance, and policies represent the "second line" of defence.
 The Audit Committee, Internal and External Audit that provide independent assurance represent the "third line" of defence.
 Senior Management has ownership and oversight roles to ensure that RM practices are made a priority and help ensure stated tolerances and appetites are adhered to.

-LSM Bermuda also has its own Board of Directors, including an Audit Committee and Underwriting and Risk Committee ("URC").
-The URC, in particular, is responsible for discussing and reviewing the effectiveness of the Company's ERM framework.
-The CRO facilitates and co-ordinates RM activity for LSM Bermuda and reports to the URC accordingly.
-The CRO also attends the Audit Committee meetings to report risks and tolerances outside of underwriting risk.
-Additionally, the CRO is an attendant of the LSM Bermuda Board.
+LSM Bermuda also has its own Board of Directors, including an Audit Committee and Risk Management Committee ("ARMC") and Investment Committee ("IC").
+The ARMC, in particular, is responsible for discussing and reviewing the effectiveness of the Company's ERM framework.
+The CRCO facilitates and co-ordinates RM activity for LSM Bermuda and reports to the ARMC accordingly.
+The CRO is also a member of the LSM Bermuda Board.